wp-graphql/wp-graphql-woocommerce/README.md

 - Adminstrator mutations.
 Eg. Creating and deleting products, coupons, and refunds.

 ## Playground
-Feel free to test out the extension using the [playground](https://docs.wpgraphql.com/extensions/wpgraphql-woocommerce/).
+Feel free to test out the extension using this [GraphiQL Playground](https://woographql.com/playground).
 The playground allows you to execute queries and mutations, as well as view the schema.

 ## Wanna help support WooGraphQL's future.
 - Sponsor **@kidunot89** *(WooGraphQL Creator/Developer)* on **[Github](https://github.com/sponsors/kidunot89)**